THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 On our must-do list for Tonga was a whale snorkel experience.
 Humpback whales come to the South Pacific every August and September, with young calves in tow.
 Here in Vava’u, it’s common to see whales while in some of the open anchorages or when out sailing around the islands.
+You can also swim with humpback whales in Nukualofa, Tonga, the capital.
+Our experience with humpback whales in Tonga is one of the best things we have ever experienced.

 We picked out shorties and boarded our dive boat with three other people – I think I understood that they were all solo travelers from Asia, who just happened to be staying at the same hotel, and spoke Mandarin in common.
 It was not their first time out on a whale trip, but they were calling us their lucky charm by the end of the day.

-Lately the weather has been gray and rainy.
+Lately, the weather has been gray and rainy.
 While it was chilly and windy, it was perfectly sunny for our trip, giving us excellent visibility in the water and helping us dry out and warm up between swims.

 It took about an hour and a half to motor out of the islands to the sea.
 The sea state was a little rough, and one of the women decided not to swim because of it.
 This worked out perfectly, as only one group of four (plus a guide) is allowed to be in the water at one time near a whale.